 Chinese 369 - Modernizing Sentiments, Sentimentalizing Modernity

 Full course for one semester.
-This course will approach the Chinese narrative tradition through close reading of the Story of the Stone and its literary antecedents.
-First published in 1792, Story of the Stone recounts the experiences of a magical stone from heaven reborn as the male heir of the immensely wealthy and aristocratic Jia family.
-Through reading and discussion of poetry, drama, short story, and longer works of fiction from earlier periods alongside selected chapters from the novel, we will explore the ways in which Story of the Stone self-consciously adapts literary conventions, techniques, and motifs from the narrative tradition, and learn to appreciate both China’s rich literary tradition and the unique artistic achievements of this novel.
-An additional hour of class of guided readings in the original will be offered for students taking this course for Chinese credit.
+This course will approach the Chinese narrative tradition through close reading of The Story of the Stone and its literary antecedents.
+First published in 1792, The Story of the Stone recounts the experiences of a magical stone from heaven reborn as the male heir of the immensely wealthy and aristocratic Jia family.
+Through reading and discussion of poetry, drama, short story, and longer works of fiction from earlier periods alongside selected chapters from the novel, we will explore the ways in which The Story of the Stone self-consciously adapts literary conventions, techniques, and motifs from the narrative tradition, and learn to appreciate both China’s rich literary tradition and the unique artistic achievements of this novel.
+An additional hour of class of guided readings in the original will be offered for students taking the course for Chinese credit.
 Readings in English.
-Prerequisite: sophomore standing.
+Prerequisite: sophomore standing and Chinese 210 or equivalent, or consent of the instructor.
 Conference.
 Cross-listed as Literature 380.

 Chinese 412 - Selected Topics in Chinese Literature

 Full course for one semester.
 Topics vary, selected from Chinese literature.
 Readings and instruction in Chinese.
 Prerequisite: third-year level of Chinese proficiency.
 Conference.

 One-half or full course for one semester.
 Prerequisite: approval of instructor and division.